 Public consultation report on The Hong Kong Jockey Club's initial proposal was announced.

-Concept Design started for current scheme.
+Concept Design commenced for current scheme.

-Rocco Design Architects appointed as Executive Architect.
+Rocco Design Architects Associates Ltd were appointed as Executive Architect.

 Outline Zoning Plan guidelines set height restriction of 80mPD for the site.

-Gammon Construction Limited appointed as Management Contractor.
+Gammon Construction Limited was appointed as Management Contractor.

 Advanced works started — mobile cranes, service crawler cranes, and piling rigs mobilised on the site.